MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credssp.md

 <!-- Description-Source-ADMX -->
 This policy setting applies to applications using the Cred SSP component (for example: Remote Desktop Connection).

-- If you enable this policy setting, you can specify the servers to which the user's saved credentials cannot be delegated (saved credentials are those that you elect to save/remember using the Windows credential manager).
+- If you enable this policy setting, you can specify the servers to which the user's saved credentials can't be delegated (saved credentials are those that you elect to save/remember using the Windows credential manager).

-- If you disable or do not configure (by default) this policy setting, this policy setting does not specify any server.
+- If you disable or don't configure (by default) this policy setting, this policy setting doesn't specify any server.

 > [!NOTE]
 > The "Deny delegating saved credentials" policy setting can be set to one or more Service Principal Names (SPNs).
-The SPN represents the target server to which the user credentials cannot be delegated.
+The SPN represents the target server to which the user credentials can't be delegated.
 The use of a single wildcard character is permitted when specifying the SPN.

 For Example:
 TERMSRV/host.humanresources.fabrikam.com Remote Desktop Session Host running on host.humanresources.fabrikam.com machine